arbor-sim/arbor/doc/fileformat/serdes.rst

     // [T, 2T) should be identical.

-Note that we left the definition of ``io`` open, as ``serializer`` uses it through a well-defined interface.
+Note that we left the definition of ``io`` open, as ``serializer`` uses it through a well-defined interface (see next section).
 Thus, one can simply add new implementations.
-Arbor ships with ``arborio::json_serdes`` that produces JSON output.
+Arbor currently ships with ``arborio::json_serdes`` that produces JSON output, more might be added over time.

-SerDes is currently not suitable to provide portable snapshots, and consequently the following constraints apply:

-1. The recipe class must be the same across serialize/deserialize Unfortunately, we cannot enforce this at runtime, since we lack the appropriate introspection capabilities in C++/Python.
-2. Likewise, ``context`` and ``domain_decomposition`` must be identical.
-Again we cannot validate this, since we'd either stop migration between ranks or would have to instantiate and sort every local domain decomposition across all ranks.
-3. The hardware configuration must be identical: SIMD, GPU, and Scalar CPU code have different binary layouts which makes serializing across hardware settings invalid.

-Thus, the recommended approach is to treat a simulation 'script' (``.cxx`` / ``.py``), the parallel-runtime parameters (think ``mpirun``) and the associated snapshots as a single unit.

 In Python, currently only support for (de)serialization from/to JSON strings is offered.

   .. code:: python